-A. (t)PRINCIPAL CONTACTS.
-Individuals listed below are authorized to act in their respective areas for matters related to this SPA.
+- A. (t)PRINCIPAL CONTACTS.
+Individuals listed below are authorized to act in their respective areas for matters related to this SPA. - (u) Principal Cooperator Contacts:

-(u)Principal Cooperator Contacts:

-Cooperator Administrative Contact
+Cooperator Program Contact Cooperator Administrative Contact

-Name:

-Address:

-City, State, Zip:

-Telephone:

-FAX:

-Email:

-(v)Principal U.S. Forest Service Contacts:

-U.S. Forest Service Program Manager U.S. Forest Service Administrative

-Contact Contact

 Name: Name:

 Address: Address:

 City, State, Zip: City, State, Zip:

 Telephone: Telephone:

 FAX: FAX:

 Email: Email:

+(v) Principal U.S. Forest Service Contacts:

+U.S. Forest Service Program Manager Contact U.S. Forest Service Administrative Contact

+Name: Name:

+Address: Address:

+City, State, Zip: City, State, Zip:

+Telephone: Telephone:

+FAX: FAX:

+Email: Email:

 - B. LIABILITY.
 As set forth under the provisions of the referenced Cooperative Fire Protection Agreement. - C. (w)Mutually agree to the Burn Plan relevant to this SPA, and to any agreed upon revision thereof.
 Revisions to the Burn Plan that do not materially affect the purpose and/or terms of the SPA, but rather only revises the implementation of the project, do not require a modification to this SPA.
-The Burn Plan, and any revision thereof, is incorporated by reference into this SPA and will be maintained by and provided to the Program Contacts listed above. - D. In the event of a conflict between the provisions of this SPA and the referenced Cooperative Fire Protection Agreement, the Cooperative Fire Protection Agreement shall take precedence. - E. (x)PROGRAM PERFORMANCE REPORTS.
-The Cooperator shall monitor the performance of the agreement activities to ensure that performance goals are being achieved.
-Performance reports must contain information on the following: - A comparison of actual accomplishments to the goals established for the period.
-Where the output of the project can be readily expressed in numbers, a computation of the cost per unit of output may be required if that information is useful. - Reason(s) for delay if established goals were not met.
+The Burn Plan, and any revision thereof, is incorporated by reference into this SPA and will be maintained by and provided to the Program Contacts listed above. - D. In the event of a conflict between the provisions of this SPA and the referenced Cooperative Fire Protection Agreement, the Cooperative Fire Protection Agreement shall take precedence. - E. (x) PROGRAM MONITORING AND PROGRAM PERFORMANCE REPORTS.
+The parties to this agreement shall monitor the performance of the agreement activities to ensure that performance goals are being achieved.

+Performance reports must contain information on the following:

+- A comparison of actual accomplishments to the goals established for the period.
+Wherever the output of the project can be readily expressed in numbers, a computation of the cost per unit of output, if applicable. - Reason(s) for delay if established goals were not met.